 Given the choice of keeping one of the objects, many children opted for the one that had been apparently created by magic, perceiving it to have greater value because of this.
 But if a copy was made of one of their own treasured possessions, they always, always chose the original!

-No machine has yet been invented that can feel the difference energetically between a much-loved teddy bear and an identical bear that has had no human interaction, but the etheric hand sensing technique I’ve developed can do it.
-I’d also like to bet that many children, being more etherically based than adults, would feel the difference too if they took home a bear that was not their own, because pretty soon they would realise they couldn’t feel their own energy in it.
+No machine has yet been invented that can feel the energetic difference between a much-loved teddy bear and an identical bear that has had no human interaction, but the etheric hand sensing technique I’ve developed can do this.
+Many children, being more etherically based than adults, would feel the difference too if they took home a bear that was not their own, because pretty soon they would realise they couldn’t feel their own energies imprinted into it.